Once again, I appear to be all alone.

 - To further complicate matters : whathever lofty nonsense Stevens is paying lip service to here, the actual dispositive fact of the matter is that the death penalty is way the fuck better for the perpetrator, and way the fuck more expensive to the system.
 That's what they're actually doing : not giving some offensive asshole the benefit of the thing they call worse but is actually better, under the pretext of humanism-driven consensus etcetera.
 This is yet another case of socialism stealing the having stolen : Atkins is not merely given the worst punishment available, but is given the worst punishment available while they claim to be doing exactly the opposite. [↩]

-- So as to leave wiggle room, the only thing keeping this tall tower of piled-up of nonsense-chairs tottering on the bring of obvious, but so far barely averted, failure.
+- So as to leave wiggle room, the only thing keeping this tall tower of piled-up of nonsense-chairs tottering on the brink of obvious, but so far barely averted, failure.
 They'll know it when they see it, which begs the question : if your supposedly rational system is ultimately made up of a whole lot of "knowingwhenyouseeit", why even bother with the pretense in the first place ?
 What, hanging sherrifs can't know it when they see it ?

-- Think about that for a moment -- are the UStardian goatfuckers getting dumber every year, or do their pretenses to "their fair share" of intelligence simply increase in step with food and fuel costs (not part of inflation numbers, mind you) ? [↩]
+- Think about that for a moment -- are the UStardian goatfuckers getting dumber every year, or do their pretenses to "their fair share" of intelligence simply increase in step with food and fuel costs (-of-inflation/>not part of inflation numbers, mind you) ? [↩]

 - By which he means, the one glorified secretary working in a building under three letters that have as much to do with practicing psychiatry as they have to do with computer science.
 All one soap! [↩]